Blue Mustang

-Blue Mustang (colloquially known as Blucifer) is a cast-fiberglass sculpture of a mustang located at Denver International Airport (DEN), colored bright blue with illuminated glowing red eyes.
+Blue Mustang (colloquially known as Blucifer) is a cast-fiberglass sculpture of a mustang located at Denver International Airport (DEN), standing on its two back legs, colored bright blue with gold highlights and illuminated glowing red eyes.
 It is notable for its striking appearance and for having killed its sculptor, Luis Jiménez, when a section of it fell on him at his studio.

 Construction

 Origin

-Blue Mustang was commissioned in 1992 for $300,000, but it was not installed at Denver Airport until 2008.
+Blue Mustang was commissioned in 1992 for $300,000, but it was not installed at Denver International Airport until 2008.
 The statue was paid for by developers, who have been required since 1988 to contribute one percent of the cost of major capital projects to public art in the city.

-The original proposal had been for a sculpture of a buffalo stampede, but this was deemed inappropriate since buffalo had been hunted to near extinction in the West.
-So Jiménez proposed a mustang – a symbol of the West and an early method of long-distance travel.
+The original proposal had been for a sculpture of a bison stampede, but this was deemed inappropriate since bison had been hunted to near extinction in the Western United States.
+Jiménez then proposed a mustang – a symbol of the Western United States and an early method of long-distance travel.
 The piece was partly modeled on Jiménez's own Appaloosa stallion Blackjack, a horse that he bought in fulfillment of a childhood desire after becoming a successful artist.
+The sculpture was meant to welcome Colorado residents and visitors as they entered and exited the gateway to the Western United States.
+The artist, born in Texas, had spent years celebrating the American West through his large-scale fiberglass sculptures, characterized by bold colors.

-Jiménez completed five similar horse sculptures at a smaller scale before completing the 32-foot blue mustang, four of which are held in private collections.
-The 8-foot Mesteño was completed in 1997 and served as one-quarter model for the 32-foot sculpture, and it has been part of the University of Oklahoma's public collection since 1998.
+Jiménez completed five similar horse sculptures at a smaller scale before completing the 32 ft Blue Mustang, four of which are held in private collections.
+The 8 ft Mesteño was completed in 1997, served as one-quarter model for the 32-foot sculpture, and has been part of the University of Oklahoma's public collection since 1998.
+Since its installation and dedication in 2008, the sculpture has attracted disagreement and even fear regarding its size.
+Multiple colloquial names for Blue Mustang were developed, including "Demon Mustang", "Satan's Stallion", and "Blucifer".

 Medical setbacks

-On top of existing health issues, Jiménez suffered a heart attack and required surgery on his hands.
+Jiménez suffered multiple health complications such as consistent migraines, several corrective surgeries on his vision resulting in a glass eye, and a back injury from a car accident in his youth.
+On top of these existing health issues, Jiménez suffered a heart attack and required surgery on his hands during the years of production for the sculpture.